bpftools/bpf.sh/CONTRIBUTING.md

 If you like Jekyll, Hugo, or something else, feel free to add a builder for that.
 You just need to:

-- Have a docker container, that has the build dependencies, like used for the `pandoc-report-builder`
+- Submit a pull request to add the stuff you need in order to do the build to https://github.com/dalehamel/pandoc-report-builder, that has the build dependencies, like used for the `pandoc-report-builder`
-- Add a file in your repo at /scripts/build.sh that can be called in order to generate the site and copy it to the right spot.
+- Add a Makefile file in your repo, or a script at /scripts/build.sh that can be called in order to generate the site and copy it to the right spot.